 Memories on Fire

-It sends me right back to the memories that I’ve been keeping locked up in a place reserved for things I’m trying to forget.
+Working through trauma sends me right back to the memories that I’ve kept locked up in a place reserved for things I’m trying to forget.

-One by one, I’m having to bring these things out of that locked box and address them head on– reliving each moment and analyzing it to understand, process and hopefully move on.
+One by one, I’m bringing these things out of that locked box and addressing them head on.
+With the force of a freight train headed to who knows where, I’m reliving each moment and analyzing it to understand, process and hopefully move on.

 For the time being I’m in the thick of it again, and the worst moments of my life are on repeat.
 My dreams are drenched in memories and alternative realities, and my waking hours feel like hangovers with the buzz of those feelings plotting to escape just below the surface.

 Everything is relevant again.

 Everything is relevant again.
 A song that reminds me, a word that triggers me, a thought that sinks me.
 It feels like I’m back in China, wading through the haze of the aftermath and blindly putting the pieces back together after everything I thought I knew was shattered.